marko-knoebl/slides/src/sections/react-redux/03-immutable-data-en.md

 Objects that describe the application state must not be modified directly

-Instead, these Objects should be replaced by new, modified Objects
+Instead, these objects should be replaced by new, derived objects

 Advantages: increased performance, more possibilities when it comes to debugging